 The Ivan Juritz Prize was established in 2014 to celebrate the creative explosion of the modernist era and reward art that seeks to ‘make it new’.
 Postgraduate students throughout Europe either from traditional academic disciplines or from creative courses are invited to submit texts, films, musical compositions, virtual documentation of artwork, excerpts of moving image work and proposals for installation and performance.
 Entrants are encouraged to play with form to make us think, feel and question.
 The prize is a collaboration between the Centre for Modern Literature and Culture at King’s College London and Cove Park, Scotland’s International Artist Residency Centre.
-Winners receive £1000 and spend the first two weeks of September at Cove Park, engaging in a residency and showcase.
+Winners in three categories (text, image, sound) receive £1000 and spend the first two weeks of September at Cove Park, engaging in a residency and showcase.
 All shortlisted works are given a public performance at the prize-giving and are written up in the journal Textual Practice.

-The 2018 Ivan Juritz Prize is judged by Rachel Cusk, Jeremy Harding, Gillian Wearing and Ryan Wigglesworth.
+The 2019 Ivan Juritz Prize is judged by Rachel Cusk, Jeremy Harding, Gillian Wearing and Ryan Wigglesworth.